How local antipredator response unbalances the rock-paper-scissors model: The Stochastic Model

-The initial conditions were prepared so that the number of individuals is the same for every species, i.e., $I_i\,=\,\mathcal{N}/3$, with $i=1,2,3$.
-We allocate each individual at a random grid point.
-Every time step, one spatial interaction is completed: \begin{itemize} \item Predation: $ i\ j \to i\ i\,$, with $ j = i+1$.
-When one predation interaction occurs, a organism of species $i$ (the predator) replaces the grid point filled by the individual of species $i+1$ (the prey). \item Mobility: $ i\ \odot \to \odot\ i\,$, where $\odot$ means an individual of any species.
-When moving, an individual of species $i$ switches positions with another organism of any species. \end{itemize} We work with the Moore neighbourhood, i.e., individuals interact with one of their eight nearest neighbours, as illustrated by the yellow dot (active individual) and yellow background sites (eight possible passive individuals) in Fig.~\ref{fig1b}.
+\end{itemize} We work with the Moore neighbourhood, i.e., individuals interact with one of their eight nearest neighbours, as illustrated by the yellow dot (active individual) and yellow background sites (eight possible passive individuals) in Fig.~\ref{fig1b}.
 The simulation algorithm follows three steps: i) randomly selecting an active individual; ii) raffling one interaction to be executed; iii) drawing one of the eight nearest neighbours to suffer the sorted interaction.
 Mobility interactions are always implemented because two organisms can switch positions irrespective of their species; however, predation only occurs if the randomly chosen neighbour is the active individual's prey.
 Therefore, if the randomly chosen interaction is realised, one timestep is counted.
 Otherwise, the three steps are redone.
 Predation and mobility interactions are chosen with probabilities $p$ and $m$, with $p+m=1$, for every species.
 The time necessary to $\mathcal{N}$ timesteps to occur is one generation, our time unit.
 The species densities $\rho_i$, with $i=1,2,3$, is defined as the fraction of the grid occupied by individuals of species $i$ at time $t$: $\rho_i\,=\,I_i/\mathcal{N}$.

 To explore the local aspects of antipredator behaviour, we define the maximum Euclidean distance at which prey can interfere with the predator action: the radius of the antipredator response $R$, measured in units of the lattice spacing.
 Consequently, the maximum number of individuals participating in a collective reaction against a predator is the number of organisms that fits within a circular area of radius $R$ centred at the predator position, which we define as $\mathcal{G}$.